 Bungee material may begin to fray after extended use.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Whether you’re using your truck to move, do a dump run, haul materials on the job, or camp, you’re going to need a way to secure your load.
 A truck bed cargo net can keep you from leaving a trail of debris everywhere you go, secure your cargo while you’re on the move, and protect the inside of your truck bed from scratches and dings.

 Truck bed cargo nets are easy to use and effective at managing the loose cargo in your truck.
 They can be made of rope, canvas, nylon, or polyester.
 Regardless of what material you choose, however, you need to be mindful of these three essential criteria: thickness, durability, and flexibility.
-That’s a lot to keep in mind, and there are also a lot of seemingly great products on the market.
-How do you choose?
+That’s a lot to keep in mind, and there are also a lot of seemingly great products available.

 Thickness: The cords or mesh that make up a cargo net can vary considerably in thickness, depending on the net.
 In general, the thicker the strands, the better a net will hold up over time.